aassir54/SciterSharp/README.md

 Quick start your desktop app with our [Sciter Bootstrap](http://misoftware.rs/Bootstrap) on-line tool.

-All projects comes with this library already configured and the necessary boilterplate code to create a Sciter window and load its initial HTML file.
+All projects come with this library already configured and the necessary boilterplate code to create a Sciter window and load its initial HTML file.

 The cross-platform template contains a solution with 3 projects, which you build for **Windows** with VS, and for **Linux** and **OSX** with Xamarin.